webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Crawl Time Limit

-The crawl will be gracefully stopped after this set period of time.
+The crawl will be gracefully stopped after this set period of elapsed time.

 ### Crawl Size Limit